dockpack/keybase_unseal/README.md

 At the moment there are 2 ways to deal with the unseal keys, the `shamir` boolean variable is used to drive the playbook.
 When it is true it takes a couple of people to unseal the vault.
-When it is false the playbook can simply iterate over the unsencrypted unseal keys to unseal the vault and do further automation.
+When it is false the playbook can simply iterate over the unencrypted unseal keys to unseal the vault and do further automation.

-TODO: I'd like to change the implementation a bit as to initialize with known unseal keyas, that are encrypted to each keybase_team member's PGP key after an unseal, because that will allow full provisioning at cluster creation time.
+TODO: I'd like to change the implementation a bit as to initialize with known unseal keys, that are encrypted to each `keybase_team` member's PGP key after an unseal, because that will allow full provisioning at cluster creation time.

 Role variables